alphagov/govuk-prototype-kit-docs/docs/v13/documentation/run-multiple-prototypes.md

 4. View your prototype at http://localhost:3001.

 ## If you want to regularly run multiple prototypes
-You can set your prototype a port number in `app/config.js`:
+You can set a port number for your prototype in `app/config.js`:

 ```
 {